the tubes on either side of the uterus through which eggs travel from the ovaries to the uterus. See also uterus, ovaries.

 the death of fat cells, usually following injury.
 Fat necrosis is not cancer, but it can cause lumps and pulling of the tissues.
 When this happens in the breast, it can be confused with breast cancer.

-a common symptom during cancer treatment, a bone-weary tiredness that doesn’t get better with rest.
+a common symptom during cancer treatment, a bone-weary tiredness that often doesn’t get better with rest.
 For some people, this can last for a long time after treatment.

 solid waste matter; stool.